Screwloose-Games/documentation/content/guides/standard-practices/standard-practice.md

 The purpose of this document is to provide a set of standard practices for the development of games in collaboration with Screwloose Games.
 First and foremost, they are intended to give you as a contributor an environment that is predictable and consistent and help disambiguate expectations of you and of the team as a whole.

-If this is your first time contributing, there's no need to memorize all of this.
-Just be aware that these practices exist and refer back to them as needed.
+If this is your first time contributing, **there's no need to memorize all of this**.
+Just be aware that these practices exist and **refer back to them as needed**.
 If you have any questions, feel free to ask in the Discord.

 You may be referred back to this document.
 This is simply a standard practice to reduce the need to reiterate and surface any shortcomings in these practices that should be addressed.